codeforequity-at/botium-connector-cognigy/README.md

 ### COGNIGY_API_APIKEY
 For downloading intents and user examples

+### COGNIGY_BODY_FROM_JSON
+If set to true, and the message is a JSON object, the message will be sent as the body of the request.
+The message has to be in Cognigy API request format.

 ### Roadmap
 * Support for additional channel and channel content
 * Support for intent/entity asserter